lordm121/Musico/README.md

 </p>

 > A discord bot that i made in 30+ hours to spice up your discord server with music system
+> NOTE : i am no longer going to maintain this shit i wrote and instead work on a full clone of mee6 which has a better version of this music bot
 >

 ### 🏠 [Homepage](https://musico.whirl.codes)